bryanrscott/SB-Sample/training/session4/README.md

 Now you can do a lot with the docker command itself, but we are going to focus on using docker-compose because it is focused on using configuration files for setting rather than command line options.
 This makes it perfect for the work we will do.

+Generally because a docker compose setup is pretty static it is not often you need to create from scratch.
+This means the most important thing to learn today
+- docker-compose up
+- environment settings

 ##### Scenario
 For todays scenario we will assume our development project only has a single Microsoft SQL Server.
 Our next session will build on this to add more elements that we will use in the "SOLLIC Anywhere" project.
 But for now just one service.